 These are middlemen between the buyer and the original data source.
-Brokers and resellers will typically purchase their data from one or multiple originators, and then re-sell said information to their customers.
+Brokers and resellers will typically purchase their data from one or multiple originators, then resell it to their customers.
 The majority of B2B contact providers fall under this category.

-Useful Tools- Many brokers and resellers offer value-added services for clients, including special tools for uploading and managing data, and dedicated account managers.
+Useful Tools: Many brokers and resellers offer value-added services for clients.
+They include special tools for uploading and managing data and dedicated account managers.
 Keep in mind that part of your purchase price covers these services, whether or not you need them.

-Niche Markets- Many times, brokers and resellers will focus on niche markets, making them better equipped to provide your organization with contacts most relevant to your business goals.
+Niche Markets: Many times, brokers and resellers will focus on niche markets.
+This makes them better equipped to provide your organization with contacts most relevant to your business goals.

-Accuracy- Data accuracy may be questionable because the broker has no accountability for the data quality.
+Accuracy: Data accuracy may be questionable because the broker has no accountability for quality.

 Type #3: B2B Data Aggregators

-Volume- Vendors who aggregate data, offer more volume than other types of vendors because they’re constantly adding new information.
+Volume: Vendors who aggregate data offer more volume than other types of vendors by constantly adding new information.

-Breadth- In the same respect, compilers will often have a lot of information regarding one individual or company, because they source from so many different places.
+Breadth: In the same respect, compilers will often have a lot of information regarding one individual or company.
+This is due to them sourcing from so many different places.

-Standardization- Information obtained from multiple data owners (each fielding, tagging and displaying information differently) is not standardized, making it difficult, if not impossible, to successfully import data into your CRM system.
+Standardization: Information obtained from multiple data owners (each fielding, tagging, and displaying information) is not standardized.
+This makes it difficult, if not impossible, to successfully import data into your CRM system.

 Limitations: Aggregators are often severely restricted in what they’re allowed to sell.
 For example: if a particular piece of information is included in the data set you receive, (such as company size), the compiler may not have the rights to provide that as an individual set.